 Research and Development.
 Our research and development expenses consist primarily of salary and related expenses, including stock-based compensation, for personnel related to the development of improvements and expanded features for our services, as well as quality assurance, testing, product management and allocated overhead.
 We expense research and development expenses as they are incurred except for internal use software development costs that qualify for capitalization.
-We believe that continued investment in our solution is important for our future growth, and we expect our research and development expenses to increase at a faster rate in the remainder of 2019 than in the past, and to increase as a percentage of revenue.
+We believe that continued investment in our solution is important for our future growth, and we expect our research and development expenses to increase as a percentage of revenue in the near term.